Review · Other Supplements

 Four digital items land in your inbox after purchase:

 • The main guide.
 Around 90 pages, formatted as a PDF.
-It walks through dietary changes (cut sugar, add anti-inflammatory fats), supplement suggestions at standard doses, and lifestyle tweaks (hydration, stress reduction, gentle movement).
+It walks through a step-by-step protocol covering dietary changes (eliminate sugar, add anti-inflammatory fats), supplement recommendations (alpha-lipoic acid, benfotiamine, methylcobalamin, and others at standard doses), and lifestyle tweaks (hydration, stress reduction, gentle movement).
 The writing is clear and accessible.

 • A quick-start checklist.
-One page that distills the plan into bullet points.
+One page that distills the protocol into bullet points.
 This is the most useful piece — tape it to your fridge and you’ve got the gist.

 • “Top 10 Nerve-Healing Foods.”
-A short bonus PDF listing foods like spinach, salmon, and turmeric.
-You’ve likely seen the list before.
+A short bonus PDF that lists foods like spinach, salmon, and turmeric.
+You’ve seen this list before.
 It’s not wrong, but it’s not new.

 • “The Neuropathy Exercise Plan.”
-Another short bonus suggesting walking, stretching, and balance moves with simple illustrations.
+Another short bonus.
+It suggests walking, stretching, and balance exercises with simple illustrations.
+Equivalent to the first page of a Google search for “neuropathy exercises.”

 The vendor also offers email support, but it’s limited to clarifying the guide’s content — not medical advice.